-In the spring of 2017, Snapchat is the clear number 1 for teens in the United States, with nearly 40 percent of the 5,500 teenagers polled for PiperJaffray’s bi-annual “Taking Stock With Teens” survey naming it their favorite social platform.
-23 percent of the teenage respondents called Instagram their favorite; Facebook and Twitter share third place with 11 percent each.
+Now, in the fall of 2017, Snapchat is the clear number 1 for teens in the United States, with nearly half of the 6,000+ teenagers polled for PiperJaffray’s bi-annual “Taking Stock With Teens” survey naming it their favorite social platform.
+24 percent of the teenage respondents called Instagram their favorite, while Facebook and Twitter are losing touch with the teen demographic.

 So how do these numbers translate into actual usage?
-Are teenagers really over Facebook?
+Are teenagers really abandoning Facebook in droves?
 Not quite, apparently.
-According to PiperJaffray’s findings, more than half of those polled still use Facebook at least once a month.
+According to this year's spring edition of PiperJaffray’s report, more than half of U.S. teens still use Facebook at least once a month.
 The same holds true for Twitter, which is used regularly by 56 percent of U.S. teens.
 Snapchat and Instagram hold their ground in terms of usage as well: both are used at least monthly by around 80 percent of young Americans.

 The Statistics Portal